-Alopecia Areata Clinical Research Study
+Alopecia Areata Treatment Study in San Diego

 Like it or not, our hair is a big part of our identity.
 That is why men fret when male pattern balding begins to rear its ugly head and why people spend so much time at salons and on hair products.
 It is an essential part of the way we look, and to lose hair can drastically change the way people look and feel.
 That is why alopecia areata is such a concern, even though it does little actually change people's physical health.
 Lucky for those suffering from alopecia areata, California Dermatology and Clinical Research Institute in Encinitas is offering a clinical research study that offers free treatment for alopecia areata.

 What is Alopecia Areata?

 Alopecia areata is a specific type of hair loss caused by an overactive immune system.
 This occurs when the bodies immune system attacks your hair follicles.
 The hair follicles are the root of all hair growth, so when the immune system mistakenly hinders the hair follicles, hair growth abruptly stops.
 This damage to the hair follicles caused by alopecia areata is in most cases not permanent, but can cause a large amount of temporary hair loss.
 Scientists struggle to pin down why it is the immune system attacks the hair follicles, but research such as that done by California Dermatology and Clinical Research Institute in Encinitas may one day be able to figure the disease out.
 Alopecia Areata begins most commonly during the teen years and younger, with most people initially afflicted under the age of 20, but people of any age are susceptible and the disease can wax and wane for many years after first appearing.